zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 withHandle config reqService1H ... reqServiceNH = do
     -- allocate implementation resources (e.g., a mutex) -- construct 'X.Handle'
-    -- run inner action while making sure that we deallocate our ressources --   both on exceptions and normal termination
+    -- run inner action while making sure that we deallocate our resources --   both on exceptions and normal termination